 When a company starts to make sense.
 Consider a company if you are hiring, building a team, selling to enterprise clients, signing larger contracts, taking on liability, or needing a more durable commercial identity.
 Do not incorporate only to disguise an employee-style relationship with one full-time client.

 Côte d’Ivoire does not have one simple freelancer-only tax answer.
 The right treatment depends on whether you operate as an unincorporated individual, registered entreprise individuelle, micro-enterprise, entrepreneur, or company, and on the type of income earned.
-The DGI’s tax materials describe multiple tax regimes, including real normal, real simplified, micro-enterprise, and entrepreneur-style regimes, with thresholds and taxes that can change through finance laws.
+The DGI publishes official tax materials, including the 2026 tax code and doctrine pages, and its tax guides describe multiple regimes such as real normal, real simplified, micro-enterprise, and entrepreneur-style regimes.

 Possibly, depending on where you are tax resident, where the work is performed, where the client is located, whether a foreign client withholds tax, and whether a treaty or credit applies.
 Keep client contracts, invoices, Flexhire or platform statements, bank receipts, exchange-rate support, provider fees, and any foreign withholding documents.
 Ask an Ivorian tax adviser before assuming foreign-client income is outside Côte d’Ivoire tax or that foreign withholding fully solves the problem.